Deal Structure

 Why lenders started requiring it

-Defaults climbed.
+Defaults increased.
 Post-closing reality did not match pre-closing financials.
-Borrowers could not service debt.
-Lenders ate losses.
-The SBA flagged the pattern.
-Now lenders want independent verification before they fund.
+Borrowers could not service the debt.
+Lenders took losses and started seeing the pattern.
+Now they want independent verification before funding.

 Why that is good for you